oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/kubernetes-setup.md

 ### 2b.
 Setup your user in the database

-  16. Now the instance is running click on the tools tab, then SQL Developer Web button
+  16. Now the instance is running click on the **Tools** tab, then **Open SQL Developer Web** button

   ![](images/db-20-atp-access-sql-developer-web.png)

-This will open the SQLDeveloper web login page
+This will open the SQL Developer web login page

-  17. Login as ADMIN (it's case senitive), using the appropriate password.
+  17. Login as ADMIN (it's case sensitive), using the appropriate password.

   ![](images/db-21-sql-developer-web-login.png)

   18. Click the `x` on the intro message popup - or if you want to read them just click all the way through them.

 Once the intro messages are gone you'll get to the main screen

   19. Copy and paste the below SQL instructions into the worksheet (highlighted in red in the image below)